 The only sure way to keep from getting gonorrhea is not to have sex.
 You also have a lower risk if you’re in a long-term sexual relationship with only one person and you’re their only partner.
-You can reduce your chances of getting gonorrhea by practicing safe sex, and by getting regular screenings.
+You can reduce your chances of getting gonorrhea by practicing safe sex, which means using a condom, and by getting regular screenings.

 Your risk for gonorrhea is higher if you:

 • Are having sex with a new partner

 • Are having sex with someone who is having sex with other people

 • Have multiple sex partners

 • Have had other STDs

 There are specific steps you can take to safeguard yourself from gonorrhea:

 Have your sexual partners get tested.
 Ask them if they’ve been screened for gonorrhea.
 If they haven’t, have a conversation about getting tested.